Swirrl/ook/README.md

 yarn  watch
 ```

-or, if you also want the devcards and tests:
+or, if you also want the tests:
 ```bash
 yarn watch-all
 ```

-With the shadow-cljs watcher running, devcards are available at `localhost:8000`.

-Tests are run and watched at `localhost:8021`.
+With the shadow-cljs watcher running, cljs tests are run and watched at `localhost:8021`.

 ## Fixtures